 There was a very active table tennis club at MIT, and we competed against other schools, attended USATT-sanctioned tournaments, and ran our own USATT-sanctioned tournaments at MIT.
 I was president of the MIT Table Tennis Club for many years.
 Currently, I’m one of the organizers of the Boston Table Tennis Club.

 I am the creator of a sophisticated table tennis rating system that powers Ratings Central, a website and real-time rating system that I built, maintain, and develop, along with my colleague Sean O’Neill.

 After MIT, I went to work as an applied mathematician at TASC (The Analytic Sciences Corporation), a systems engineering company.
 TASC became part of first Primark, then Litton, and was part of Northrop Grumman for a good number of years before being spun off.
 I worked there for twenty-two years.

 For three and a half years, I was Director of Operations for The Table Tennis Pioneers and Banda Sports, Inc.

-In January 2012, I took a full-time job with InterSystems Corporation as a support specialist.
+In January 2012, I took a full-time job with InterSystems Corporation.
+I am a Senior Developer Support Engineer.

 David J. Marcus, Ph.D.